medly/starter/packages/module/README.md

-# Create Module
+# 🧩 Create Module

-An application for generating either module or simple app.
-You can also choose between `typescript` & `javascript` language.
+A platform to generate simple modules or applications.
+Choose between `typescript` or `javascript` language.

-## Getting started
+## Getting Started
+- **NPM** is used to publish, discover, install, and develop node programs.
+- **Yarn** provides speed, consistency, stability, and security.
+- **PNPM** offers significantly better disk space usage and speed.

 | Package Manager | Command                     |
 | --------------- | --------------------------- |